lrusso/LRussoWeb/README.md

 ### Automated Daily Bot

 This is a GitHub Actions workflow designed to run a scheduled job.
-Is set up to automatically execute a Node.js script on a schedule.
-The script uses an optional Google API Key for sending emails, ensure you have configured a GitHub secret named `GOOGLE_API_KEY` in your repository settings.
+It runs a node.js script that uses an optional Google API Key for sending emails, ensure you have configured a GitHub secret named `GOOGLE_API_KEY` in your repository settings.
 You can change the time or frequency by modifying the `on:` line in the `.github/workflows/cronjob.yml` file.

 * To run every hour: